-Pharmacy students who desire to pursue a Master of Business Administration (MBA) or Master of Science in Information Systems (MSIS) degree through the Graduate School of Business concurrently with their Pharm.D. degree may choose to take courses to fulfill the elective requirements in the Pharmacy program, provided the preceding criteria are met: (1) Course prerequisites must be met; (2) Students must meet the requirements of the appropriate graduate program; (3) Enrollment in the course must have the approval of the graduate program director; (4) Enrollment in the course must have approval of the Assistant Dean for Academic Affairs.
+Pharmacy students who desire to pursue a Master of Business Administration (MBA) or Master of Science in Information Systems (MSIS) degree through the Graduate School of Business concurrently with their Pharm.D. degree may choose to take courses to fulfill the elective requirements in the Pharmacy program, provided the preceding criteria are met: (1) Course prerequisites must be met; (2) Students must meet the requirements of the appropriate graduate program; (3) Enrollment in the course must have the approval of the graduate program director; (4) Enrollment in the course must have approval of the Associate Dean for Academic Affairs.

-Pharmacy students will be allowed by the MBA program to substitute three Pharmacy courses in place of two MBA courses: PHA 5060 and PHA 6070 for BUS 6400, and PHA 6030 for a MBA elective.

-Pharmacy students will be allowed by the MSIS program to substitute three Pharmacy courses in place of two MSIS courses: PHA 5060 and PHA 6070 for IS 6450, and 6030 for IS 6510.
+Pharmacy students will be allowed by the MBA program to substitute three Pharmacy courses in place of two MBA courses: PHA 5800 and PHA 7500 for BUS 6400, and PHA 6030 for their MBA elective.
+Pharmacy students will be allowed by the MSIS program to substitute three Pharmacy courses in place of two MSIS courses: PHA 5800 and PHA 7500 for IS 6450, and PHA 6030 for IS 6510.

-Pharmacy students may take a maximum of 4 additional Graduate School of Business courses for pharmacy elective credit toward a MBA/MSIS degree during the second professional year and the summer of the third professional year.
-A pharmacy student who chooses to pursue these options could concurrently earn up to 15 credit hors toward a 30-hour MBA or MSIS degree by the time he or she graduates with a Pharm.D. degree.
-Any other courses taken toward MBA/MSIS degree would be outside the Doctor of Pharmacy curriculum.
-Students may not take more than a total of 21 credit hours in a single semester at Harding without prior approval from the Assistant Dean for Academic Affairs.
-Students also may not be enrolled in the certain Graduate School of Business courses without an appropriate degree if not concurrently enrolled in the pharmacy program.
-A dual Pharmacy and MBA/MSIS student who does not already have a bachelor's degree must complete the Pharm.D. prior to or simultaneous to the MBA/MSIS degree.
-Failure to complete the Pharm.D. will require the student to complete an undergraduate degree before continued enrollment in MBA/MSIS courses or earning a MBA/MSIS degree.
-During the fourth professional year students must receive approval for non-PHA electives from the Assistant Dean for Experiential Education.
+Pharmacy students may take a maximum of three additional Graduate School of Business courses for pharmacy elective credit toward an MBA/MSIS degree during the second professional year and the summer term of the third professional year.
+A pharmacy student who chooses to pursue these options could concurrently earn up to 15 credit hors toward a 30-hour MBA or MSIS degree by the time they graduate with a Pharm.D. degree.
+Any other courses taken toward an MBA or MSIS degree would be outside the Doctor of Pharmacy curriculum.
+Students may not take more than a total of 21 credit hours in a single semester at Harding without prior approval and may not be enrolled in certain Graduate School of Business courses without an appropriate degree if not concurrently enrolled in the pharmacy program.
+A dual Pharmacy and MBA/MSIS student who does not already have a bachelor's degree must complete the Pharm.D. prior to or simultaneously with the MBA/MSIS degree.
+Failure to complete the Pharm.D. will require the student to complete an undergraduate degree before earning an MBA/MSIS degree.
+During the fourth professional year students must receive approval for non-PHA electives from the Associate Dean for Experiential Education.